asanchez75/webfm/README.txt

 Bug reports, feature requests, or other comments can be made on the project page at http://drupal.org/project/webfm.

 The author and maintainer of the module is Rob Milne.
-Andre Molnar provided most of the db work and a lot of the php.
+Andre Molnar contibuted db queries and php.
 Paul Shales assisted in the early development of attachment and context menuing.

-Some of the php source is based on the Drupal upload module.
-The upload component is little changed.
+A lot of the php source is based on the Drupal upload module.

 Sources for the javascript are to be found all over the web.
 I borrowed ideas from open source forums and modified to my needs.
 The starting point was the drupalization of the mxfb project on SourceForge.
 Little residue remains of that GPL code but it gave me much inspiration.
-The event handler is courtesy of http://ajaxcookbook.org (Creative Commons Attribution 2.5 License).
+The event handler is based on http://ajaxcookbook.org (Creative Commons Attribution 2.5 License).

 I cannot remember where all the icon gifs originated but their provinence is open source.